White Hat SEO

 What is White Hat SEO?

 White Hat SEO generally refers to accepted SEO techniques that can have a positive impact on search engine rankings, without trying to trick search engines.
-White Hat SEO is the opposite of Black Hat SEO, which uses unfair SEO techniques in order to trick search engine algorithms into believing that certain content is relevant and high quality, when in fact it is not.
+White Hat is the opposite of Black Hat SEO, which uses unfair SEO techniques in order to trick search engine algorithms into believing that certain content is relevant and high quality, when in fact it is not.

 Write original, quality content.
 Avoid duplicate content and plagiarism.